psalaets/ps-if/README.md

 # ps-if

-Angular directive that combines ngIf and ngShow using a timeout to switch between them.
+Angular directive that is a hybrid of ngIf and ngShow.

 ## What this does